 - Familiarize yourself with the three kinds of postings basic to this Forum:

-- Stories of the Spirit
+- Sightings of the Spirit

-- Reactions to your congregation’s weekly emphasis
+- Reactions to Church Emphases

-- We suggest once your account is set up, the moderator should write and post his/her own stories for each of these three categories, so you understand what you are asking for.
+- We suggest that once your account is set up, the moderator should write and post his/her own stories for each of these three categories, so you understand what you are asking for.

 - To provide more examples, start by inviting four or five others in your congregation to make postings and invite them to comment on your posts.
 This will start the “conversation.”